backdrop-contrib/slick/docs/UPGRADE.md

 Decide which works best for you.

 ## KNOWN ISSUES WITH AUTOLOADER
-* autoload: must run `drush aur` and `drush cc` on Blazy, or Slick activation, or fatal.
+* **autoload**: must run `drush aur` and `drush cc` on Blazy, or Slick activation, or fatal.
 The same procedure applies whenever blazy-related modules are activated, or adding new classes.
 Especially during DEV, Alpha, Beta.
+If not using drush, consider the other two:
-  If not using drush, consider the other two: registry_autoload, xautoload.
+  **registry_autoload**, **xautoload**.

 This 3.x branch is meant to take advantage of Blazy features, and DRY.